 Every time we talk about Zack Snyder's Man of Steel follow-up here on CinemaBlend, we refer to it by its official name, Batman v Superman: Dawn of Justice.
-This is certainly an accurate title, as the film does promise to feature the titular heroes squaring off, but it leaves out the third big player who is getting her live-action feature debut in the project: Wonder Woman
+This is certainly an accurate title, as the film did feature the titular heroes squaring off, but it leaves out the third big player who got her live-action feature debut in the project: Wonder Woman.

 The great Amazonian superhero was introduced in Snyder's movie when it hit theaters on March 25, 2016.
-While it was originally unclear how screenwriters Snyder, David S. Goyer and Chris Terrio (Argo) planned to use Princess Diana of Themyscira in the film, she played a key role in the movie, by acting as a foil to Bruce Wayne, and later helping Batman and Superman defeat Doomsday, and teaming up with Bruce Wayne to assemble the Justice League in the wake of Superman's death.
+While it was originally unclear how screenwriters Snyder, David S. Goyer and Chris Terrio (Argo) planned to use Princess Diana of Themyscira in the film, she played a key role in the movie, by acting as a foil to Bruce Wayne, helping Batman and Superman defeat Doomsday, and teaming up with Bruce Wayne to assemble the Justice League in the wake of Superman's death.

 We're still waiting on a lot of answers to our most pressing queries, but for now, let's dig into everything we know about Wonder Woman's cinematic future, as Warner and DC Comics try to get their collective act in gear and keep pace with the Marvel Cinematic Universe.
 Let's start by taking a look at the most recent trailer for Wonder Woman.

 Man, I have to say, that looks amazing, doesn't it?
 Now, let's get down to what we know so far about Wonder Woman and her upcoming big screen adventure!